Digital footprint—what exactly is it?

 That’s exactly what your digital footprint is like.
 When you go out with your friends, you share a lot of pictures online on Facebook, Instagram, or Snapchat.

 If location services are enabled on your phone, anyone can see the geo-tags attached to your pictures and know exactly where you were or what you did all day.
+Don’t believe us?
+Check out privacyforkorea for more on privacy tips.

 For a stalker, that’s like cashing in a lottery ticket.
 According to the Stalking Resource Center, 7.5 million people are stalked every year.